odoshew-crypto/TANZANIA_WATER_PROJECT/README.md

 # Tanzania Water Pump Status Prediction API
+# IT RUNS PUBLICLY HERE ==> Available at your primary URL https://tanzania-water-project.onrender.com

 A Machine Learning-powered REST API built with **FastAPI** to predict the operational status of water pumps in Tanzania.
 The project uses a trained classification model to determine whether a water point is: